Last Updated January 2022 by Crystallace

 Blogging vs Youtube Which One Has More Potential in 2021?

-Hey!
-Welcome back.
-How’s it going?
-A few days ago, I talked about goal-setting for bloggers in 2021.
+Hey Girl!
+Welcome back so, a few days ago, I talked about goal-setting for bloggers in 2021.
 What to prioritize, what to let go of, all that good stuff.
 But, did it ever cross your mind that you should start a YouTube channel instead, rather than a blog?

 Before you shift gears and start buying fancy equipment for your videos, let’s take a closer look at the pros and cons of blogging vs YouTube.

 Blogging vs Youtube: Pros and Cons

 You may find some digital marketers say that blogging is dead.
 Meanwhile, YouTube creators complain that views don’t guarantee a good Return Of Investment (ROI).
 To get the best of both worlds, others opt to choose both, but managing two different platforms at the same time may not be best for someone who’s just starting out.